 - (6) In addition to our existing SBA-guaranteed debentures, we may seek to issue additional SBA-guaranteed debentures as well as other forms of leverage and borrow funds to make investments, including before we have fully invested the proceeds of this offering, to the extent we determine that additional capital would allow us to take advantage of additional investment opportunities, if the market for debt financing presents attractively priced debt financing opportunities, or if our Board of Directors determines that leveraging our portfolio would be in our best interests and the best interests of our stockholders.
 We do not currently anticipate issuing any preferred stock.
 The costs associated with any borrowing will be indirectly borne by our investors.
-For purposes of this section, we have assumed that we will borrow for investment purposes an amount equal to % of our gross assets (including such borrowed funds) and that the annual interest rate on the borrowed amount equals %. - (7) "Other expenses" (\$ million, including costs and expenses associated with our formation and organization) are based upon estimates of the first full year of operations, and include our overhead expenses, including payments under our Administration Agreement based on our allocable portion of overhead and other expenses, and expenses relating to the Dividend Reinvestment Plan.
+For purposes of this section, we have assumed that we will borrow for investment purposes an amount equal to an additional \$50 million at an annual interest rate of 5.0%. - (7) "Other expenses" (\$3.1 million, including costs and expenses associated with our formation and organization) are based upon estimates of the first full year of operations, and include our overhead expenses, including payments under our Administration Agreement based on our allocable portion of overhead and other expenses, and expenses relating to the Dividend Reinvestment Plan.
 See "Administration Agreement" and "Dividend Reinvestment Plan." - (8) We have no current intention to invest in the securities of other investment companies.
 However, we are permitted to make such investments in limited circumstances under the 1940 Act.
 If we were to make such investments, we would incur fees and our stockholders would pay two levels of fees.
 As we have no current expectation of making any such investments, any estimate of the amount of such fees would be highly speculative.